-We varied $A$ from $0$ (no control; constant speed) to $8$ (speed sensitive to tilt angle) to probe the effects of the speed-tilt coupling strength on potential collisions with the trailing vehicle.
-Fig.~\ref{fig:escape}c shows the trajectories of the vehicles starting from the same initial conditions ($r_{\text{IMU}}(0)=0.6$ m, $r_{\text{passive}}(0)=0.4$ m, $\theta_{\text{IMU}}(0)=\theta_{\text{passive}}(0)=90^\circ$, $v_{\text{passive}}=0.11$ m/s, $v_{\text{IMU}}(0)=0.15$ m/s, and $\gamma_0=15^o$ ) for different $A$.
-When $A=0$, the speed of the controlled vehicle is constant ($v_{\text{IMU}}(t)=v_{\text{IMU}}(0)=0.15$ m/s) during the experiment.
-We recorded position and orientation of the vehicles using high speed motion capture system (Optitrack, 120 Hz) and calculated speed and the tilt angle of the leading vehicle as a function of time.
-Fig.~\ref{fig:escape}d shows the relation between the instantaneous speed and the tilt of the vehicle.
-The speed of the vehicle changes more quickly in response to the tilt when $A$ is larger.
+The robot's strategy, based solely on local curvature, leads to an ability to avoid collisions without knowing the location of the other vehicle.
 We observed that when $A$ was sufficiently large ($\geq 4$), the leading vehicle was able to successfully avoid collision.
 Fig.~\ref{fig:escape}e shows the relative trajectories of the controlled (leading) vehicle in the frame of the uncontrolled (trailing) vehicle ($\mathbf{r}_{\text{IMU}}-\mathbf{r}_{0}$).
 The steric exclusion zone (with radius equal to $2R_v$) around the uncontrolled vehicle identifies the collision area.
 If the controlled vehicle enters this area, then a collision with the uncontrolled vehicle has occurred.
-As $A$ increased, the margin, $b$, (i.e., the shortest distance between the controlled vehicle trajectory and the center of the uncontrolled vehicle) increased and eventually became larger than $2R_v$, indicating that the vehicles did not collide or escaped (Fig.~\ref{fig:escape}f).
+As $A$ increased, the margin, $b$, (i.e., the shortest distance between the controlled vehicle trajectory and the center of the uncontrolled vehicle) increased and eventually became larger than $2R_v$, indicating that the vehicles escaped the collision (Fig.~\ref{fig:escape}f).
 We note that the trajectory of the uncontrolled vehicle ended prematurely when a collision occurred; therefore, we fit it with an ellipse centered at the uncontrolled vehicle to extrapolate the margin $b$.

 The active cohesion mitigation strategy can be viewed in the spacetime framework by considering that the effect of the speed of the vehicle on the metric.
 This however requires derivation the metric functions analogous to Eq.\ref{eq:alpha1},\ref{eq:Phi1} for the more general case (Eq.\ref{eq:eomGen1},\ref{eq:eomGen2}) where vehicles can move on arbitrarily curved terrain.
 While we refer the reader to S7 in SI for details of the full derivation, we note here that for small vehicle accelerations, we obtain the temporal and spatial curvatures functions:

 The equations above reveal that the increase of speed $v$ makes the metric approach (conformal) flatness since the ratio between the temporal curvature $\alpha^2$ and spatial curvature $\Phi^2$ approaches unity with a higher speed.
 The flatter spacetime implies smaller interaction between the vehicles.
 Thus our adopted strategy can be viewed as reduction of interaction by manipulating the effective spacetime metric.
 A fruitful future direction could be to use such insights to develop controllers to mitigate effect from unexpected perturbation from the environment for the controlled agents such as robots.